 What equipment you need to capture snowflakes

-When it comes to DSLR and macro, the camera makes the lens aperture to close to the minimum, thus allowing to maximize the depth of field and permits you to be closer to the snow flake.
+When it comes to DSLR and macro, the camera makes the lens aperture to close to the minimum, thus allowing you to maximize the depth of field and permits you to be closer to the snowflake.
 You need a lot of magnification and extra good lightning.
-In order to achieve a greater magnification, a set of extension tubes comes in very handy.
+In order to achieve greater magnification, a set of extension tubes comes in very handy.

-Canon camera users may consider to get Canon MP E Macro Lens for Canon EF – 65mm – F/2.8 which is awesome for macro photography
+Canon camera users may consider getting Canon MP E Macro Lens for Canon EF – 65mm – F/2.8 which is awesome for macro photography

 Before we go further, you must first understand a little bit about them.

 A snowflake is either a single ice crystal or an aggregation of ice crystals which falls through the Earth’s atmosphere as snow.
 Each flake nucleates around a dust particle in supersaturated air masses by attracting supercooled cloud water droplets, which freeze and accrete in crystal form.

 Also, it is important to acknowledge that their unique shapes are given by the humidity and temperature in the atmosphere.
 They are very fragile and if they begin to melt, even vaguely, they lose their shape.
 It’s useful to know that as you go through your options for backgrounds and even consider using a tripod or not.
 Prolonged time after a snowflake has fallen may lead to it melting.
 Also, if you want to use different props as backgrounds, think about leaving them outside or in the fridge for them to reach a lower temperature.